 Ken Follett is without a doubt one of the world's great suspense novelists.
 His most recent project is a series of three epic novels called The Century Trilogy.
 The first novel, Fall of Giants, was published in 2010.

 A work of historical fiction set between 1911 and 1924, its story is set around the famous events of the time, including the first World War, the Russian Revolution, and the struggle of British women for their right to vote.

 The second novel in the trilogy, published in September of 2012, is Winter of the World.
 Set around World War II, it follows characters from Fall of Giants as they witness the conflict from the rise of the Third Reich to the beginning of the atomic age and the Cold War.

 The third and final novel in the trilogy, Edge of Eternity, was released in September of 2014.
 It covers the 1960s, 70s, and 80s - the tumultuous changing times and historical events such as the Cuban missile crisis, the Vietnam War, and the fall of the Soviet Union.

 "The research is the easiest.
 The outline is the most fun.
 The first draft is the hardest, because every word of the outline has to be fleshed out.
 The rewrite is very satisfying." - Ken Follett

-Today's Vanguard Video features Ken Follett speaking at the 2010 National Book Festival.
+Today's Vanguard Video features Ken Follett discussing his most recent novel, Edge of Eternity, at the 2014 Frankfurt Book Fair.
 Enjoy!